mcintyre321/OneOf/README.md

 // prints False
 ```

-### GenerateOneOf attribute
+### OneOfBase Source Generation

-You can automatically generate `OneOfBase` hierarchies using `GenerateOneOfAttribute` and partial class that extends `OneOfBase`
+You can automatically generate `OneOfBase` hierarchies using `GenerateOneOfAttribute` and partial class that extends `OneOfBase` using
+a Source Generator (thanks to @romfir for the contribution :D).
+Install it via

+> Install-Package OneOf.SourceGenerator

+and then to use it, create a partial class inheriting from OneOfBase with a `[GenerateOneOf]` attribute:

 ```csharp
 [GenerateOneOf]
 public partial class StringOrNumber : OneOfBase<string, int> { }
 ```

-During compilation `OneOfGenerator` will produce a class with implicit and explicit operators already generated
+During compilation the source generator will produce a class implementing the OneOfBase boiler plate code for you. e.g.

 ```csharp
 public partial class StringOrNumber
 {